 Model changes are continually implemented in real-time forecasting systems, and the experimental GloFAS model version used for this study has already been updated several times.
 These dynamic changes to the forecasting system add additional uncertainty to the implementation.
 In each model update, the danger level and triggers need to be recalibrated with additional reforecasts, to assess how the danger level and FAR might have increased or decreased in a given Forecast-based Financing project location.
 To partly avoid this cumbersome requirement of constant reforecasts, forecasters developing an operational product can consider forecast corrections to ensure that the climatology of the model does not change with model updates.
-This will ensure that the danger level stays constant even if the FAR does change.

 However, "the perfect should not be the enemy of the good".
 With relatively limited local and global data available, effective humanitarian action can be triggered in advance of potential flooding.
-Humanitarian actors have a mandate to serve vulnerable people, and cannot wait to engage in flood preparedness measures until sufficient local data is collected over the years to establish 'conventional' predictive models, especially when global models may give signals of likely extreme conditions in the foreseeable future.
+Humanitarian actors have a mandate to serve vulnerable people, and cannot wait to engage in flood preparedness measures until sufficient local data is collected over the years to establish 'conventional' predictive models, especially when global models may give signals of likely extreme conditions in

+- 20 the foreseeable future.
 Moreover, the Forecast-based Financing system based on this method of analysis did indeed trigger action for the first time in Uganda in November 2015, when water purification tablets, soap, shovels, and storage bags were distributed to the at-risk population.
-Evaluation of the entire system, including the effectiveness and timeliness of these actions, is ongoing.

-This simple methodology can easily allow for improvement over time, adjusting parameters such as danger levels or probability thresholds as experience reveals to stakeholders' the desirability of redefining parameters based on objective calculations or valid subjective preferences.
+Evaluation of the entire system, including the effectiveness and timeliness of these actions, is ongoing. - 25 This simple methodology can easily allow for improvement over time, adjusting parameters such as danger levels or probability thresholds as experience reveals to stakeholders' the desirability of redefining parameters based on objective calculations or valid subjective preferences.
 Additionally, this approach can be extended to other locations, and potentially scaled up to regional or national mechanisms that systematically trigger early action to address flood risks among vulnerable people around the world.
-In particular, the innovation of Forecast-based Financing can encourage the collaboration between development and humanitarian actors to deliberate relevant forecast-based actions; these can both promote and protect long-term development efforts.

-In the long-term, there are opportunities to reduce the lead-time needed for preparedness measures, to offer more choices of actions that can be taken in the window of time between a forecast and the potential disaster.
+In the long-term, there are opportunities to reduce the lead-time needed for preparedness measures, to offer more - 30 choices of actions that can be taken in the window of time between a forecast and the potential disaster.
 Such innovations include everything from unmanned aerial vehicles to rapidly deliver health materials to rural locations (Bamburry, 2015) to blockchain and smart contract technologies allowing instant transfers of programmable money (Currion, 2015; Forte et al., 2015).

 Operationalizing Forecast-based Financing systems is within reach.
 First, more flexible humanitarian financing is needed that allows and incentiveses early action despite the risk of acting in vain; this is currently being considered by various humanitarian and development donors.
 Successful implementation of such funding requires improved incentives towards early action and enabling an iterative learning process toward more effective links between early warning and early action.
-To achieve this, further investments are needed at the practitioner interface between scientific and humanitarian organizations.
+To achieve this,

+- 5 further investments are needed at the practitioner interface between scientific and humanitarian organizations.
 Humanitarian actors need to identify risk reduction and preparedness actions that can be taken before a potential flood, and agree on their level of willingness to act "in vain" for each action.
 By the same token, natural scientists (e.g. forecasters and flood modelers) need to continue deepening their engagement with humanitarians and other stakeholders who can help turn scientific knowledge and skills into societal benefits.
-A closer collaboration between these groups and the international development community should ensure the relevance and success of forecast-based actions.
-There is also a need for decision science expertise, to advance the design of processes that can help to better engage stakeholders in understanding and defining thresholds.
+There is also a need for decision science expertise, to advance the design of - 10 processes that can help to better engage stakeholders in understanding and defining thresholds.
 Further collaboration among researchers and practitioners on the development of such systems can unlock the potential to greatly reduce the consequences of recurrent disasters around the world.